-Issuance of 7.00% Series A Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock
+Issuance of 7.00% Series A Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock (Series A Preferred Stock)

 On November 30, 2021, and December 10, 2021, the Company received total net proceeds of \$10.5 million from the issuance of 4,596,500 shares of Series A Preferred Stock, or the Initial Series A Preferred Stock Shares, after deducting the underwriting discount of \$3.6 million and issuance costs of \$0.8 million.
-The Company used the net proceeds from the offering to partially prepay the senior secured term loan facilities and for general corporate purposes.
-The Series A Preferred Stock is currently listed on the NYSE under the symbol "GPMT PrA."
+The Series A Preferred Stock is currently listed on the NYSE under the symbol "GPMT PrA".

 On January 18, 2022, and February 8, 2022, the Company received total net proceeds of \$\$7.5 million from the issuance of 3,633,000 additional shares of Series A Preferred Stock, or the Additional Series A Preferred Stock Shares, after deducting the underwriting discount of \$2.9 million and issuance costs of \$0.4 million.
-The Company plans to use the net proceeds from this offering for general corporate purposes.